-We hope you made the 31 January 2016 Self Assessment tax return deadline.
+The 31 January 2017 Self Assessment tax return deadline is fast approaching.
 While the best option is always to submit your tax return on time, if you do have an excuse, we recommend that you avoid using one from the list below.

 According to HMRC, none of these excuses have led to a successful appeal:

 - “I’ve been travelling the world, trying to escape from a foreign intelligence agency.”